gpaumier/gp2/src/pages/home.rst

 Later on, I was a Lead Architect for "Wikimedia 2030," guiding dozens of organizations and thousands of individuals through a global strategy and movement-building process.
 I led the synthesis of all inputs, conversations, and research, and I was the main author of the resulting Strategic Direction of "Knowledge Equity and Knowledge as a Service."

-My most recent work at the Wikimedia Foundation has focused on long-term thinking, strategy, and initiatives for executives.
-I also play unofficial roles as a Wikimedia historian, mentor, and "ship's counselor."\ [#shipscounselor]_
+My most recent work at the Wikimedia Foundation focused on long-term thinking, strategy, and initiatives for executives.
+I also played unofficial roles as a Wikimedia historian, mentor, and "ship's counselor."\ [#shipscounselor]_

 .. [#shipscounselor] In the Star Trek universe, ship counselors, like Commander Deanna Troi in *Star Trek: The Next Generation*, are particularly empathetic individuals responsible for the mental well-being of the crew.
 They provide advice and emotional support, and help resolve disputes.
 (Read more on `Memory Alpha <https://memory-alpha.fandom.com/wiki/Counselor>`__, the Star Trek wiki.)